 What Makes a Good Ice Fishing Boot

 The chief purpose of your winter footwear is to keep your feet warm and dry while allowing for long-term driving, walking, and standing.
-That being said, your main bet with boots goes with the quality of materials that should have the following characteristics:
+That being said, your main bet with ice fishing boots goes with the quality of materials that should have the following characteristics:

 - waterproofness of both the bottom part and uppers to save your feet dry and prevent material degradation;